NahuelRocha/NahuelRocha/README.md

 Technologies and Used Units:

-Spring Boot: Framework for Java application development.
+-Spring Boot: Framework for Java application development.
-Spring Web: To create web APIs and handle HTTP requests.
+-Spring Web: To create web APIs and handle HTTP requests.
-Spring Data JPA: To manage data persistence.
+-Spring Data JPA: To manage data persistence.
-MySQL Driver: Connection to MySQL database.
+-MySQL Driver: Connection to MySQL database.
-Spring Validator: To validate incoming requests.
+-Spring Validator: To validate incoming requests.
-Lombok: To reduce repetitive code and improve readability.
+-Lombok: To reduce repetitive code and improve readability.
-Spring Security: For security, authentication and access control.
+-Spring Security: For security, authentication and access control.
-Record Classes: Used to create DTOs for requests and responses.
+-Record Classes: Used to create DTOs for requests and responses.
-Enumerations: Used to represent roles and permissions.
+-Enumerations: Used to represent roles and permissions.
-Custom exceptions: To handle and communicate specific errors.
+-Custom exceptions: To handle and communicate specific errors.
 </p>
 </div>
 </td>